Professor of Education

-David Donahue, the new director of the Leo T. McCarthy Center for Public Services and the Common Good, is also joining the School of Education as an affiliated professor of education.
+David Donahue is a professor of education within the School of Education.
 Prior to USF, he was at Mills College for 23 years as a faculty member in the School of Education, working in teacher education and the doctoral program, and most recently was interim provost.
 He is the recipient of Mills College’s two highest teaching awards: The Sarlo Award and the Metz Chair.
 His research interests include teacher learning generally and learning from service-learning and the arts specifically, and he is a widely published scholar on topics including service-learning in higher education, human rights, diversity, and personal identity.

 - MA, History, Stanford University

 - BA, History, Magna Cum Laude, Phi Beta Kappa, Brown University

 Awards & Distinctions

 - Mary Metz chair for creativity and excellence in teaching, Mills College, 2013